 - 4 weeks is too young for a routine, but it’s ok to start helping them to fit into one.
 I follow my bubs cues completely ( second bub) but we have a set routine for our toddler so he kind of fits into it anyway.
 He already sleeps through the night and is just starting to follow a nap pattern ( he’s 9 weeks) during the day.
 They will eventually just develop a series of times that you will notice and that becomes their routine.
 At about the 12 week mark we will start to teach him how to self settle in his bassinet during the day, which he can already do at night.
 Kelly

 - With all my babies I just followed cues.
 I have more of a routine with my older children though.
-2. just saline nose drops, aspirator, euky bear rub, fluids and rest.
-7. ummmmmmm…. my last one was in bassinet until 6 months, my one prior was 8 months I had a very large bassinet.
+My last one was in bassinet until 6 months, my one prior was 8 months I had a very large bassinet.
 My fifth will most likely be the same.
 Karlee

-- Follow their lead a routine comes in its own time and once you know how they go then you can tailor it.
+- Follow their lead.
+A baby sleep routine comes in its own time and once you know how they go then you can tailor it.
 Sarah

-- I couldn’t handle having no routine and neither could my bubs he was beginning to be horrible constantly crying and would take forever to settle for sleep!
-I brought save our sleep by tizzie hall and started her routine then after a week when it was down pact I changed it around to suit him and me now he’s brilliant 4 months n is a lot happier bub now!
+- I couldn’t handle having no routine and neither could my bubs.
+He was beginning to be horrible constantly crying and would take forever to settle for sleep!
+I bought Save Our Sleep by Tizzie Hall and started her routine at one month old.
+Then, after a week, when it was down pat, I changed it around to suit him and me now he’s brilliant.
+He’s 4 months now and is a lot happier!
 Tash

 - I was in a similar situation with my now 12 week old.
 Hubby went back to work after 4 weeks and also have a toddler.
 The only thing I really did at that age was always wake her at 8 each morning to start the day.
 Toddler is usually up at 7 so that gave me an hour in the morning so get her dressed, both have breakfast and have some cuddle time before needing to feed bubs.
 We then followed bubs cues which ended up being roughly 3 hour feeds.
 Now that she is a little bit older she has fallen into a more consistent 4 hourly cycle on her own.
 Carly